Treatment of Dental Cavities

 Protective coating applied to prevent cavities on back adult molars.
 This is straight-forward, safe, and non-invasive procedure that is well tolerated by children

 A filling is a material used to fill a cavity after all of the tooth decay has been removed.
-At Vaughan Children’s Dentistry we use only tooth coloured filling materials: composite resins and glass ionomers.
-Some smaller cavities can be filled without local anesthestic (freezing).
+At Vaughan Children’s Dentistry, we use only tooth coloured filling materials: composite resins and glass ionomers.
+Some smaller cavities can be filled without local anesthetic (freezing).

 These crowns are quick to place and done in a single visit.
 Depending on the location of the tooth, there are different types of crowns that we use.
 In the majority of cases, especially involving back teeth, stainless steel crowns (metal) are used.
 Our practice is proud to offer a non-metal alternative.
 Click here for more information on non-metal, white crowns.